matloff/TidyverseSkeptic/README.md

 5. **Regardless of being well-intentioned, RStudio is molding R into its own desired image.**  That new generation will come to dominate the community, treating Tidyverse as the "real" base, and viewing the actual base-R as something akin to assembly language.
-One major RStudio employee who asked to discuss this document with me referred to non-Tidy packages as being in the legacy realm.
+One RStudio principal who asked to discuss this document with me referred to non-Tidy packages as being in the legacy realm.
 All this might be fine if the R community were unified in viewing Tidyverse as a high-level improvement, but many do not.
-They are not impressed by the much-vaunted consistent syntax and so on, and as noted, are worried about the slow performance of Tidy; some view Tidy as a gimmick.
+They are not impressed by the much-vaunted consistent syntax and so on, and as noted, are worried about the slow performance of Tidy;
+some view Tidy as a gimmick.

-6. That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse data science research papers and grant proposals.  **The non-Tidiers will have no choice but to bend to RStudio's wishes.**
+6. That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit non-Tidyverse data science research papers and grant proposals.  **The non-Tidyers will have no choice but to bend to RStudio's wishes.**

-7. For the above reasons, **RStudio is essentially operating as a monopolist.**  It's not a monopoly in the financial sense -- Tidyverse is not directly enhancing RStudio's profitability -- and, as noted, is not intentional, but the result is classicly monopolistic, in the sense of one product dominating a market, stifling innovation etc.
+7. For the above reasons, **RStudio is essentially operating as a monopolist.**  It's not a monopoly in the financial sense -- Tidyverse is not directly enhancing RStudio's profitability -- and, as noted, is not intentional.
+But the result is classicly monopolistic, in the sense of one product dominating a market, stifling innovation etc.
 The adverse impacts are very serious and worsening.